Package Leaflet: Information for the User

 Enalapril/Hydrochlorothiazide

-Read this package insert carefully before you start taking this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-because it is not adequately controlled with enalapril or an ACE inhibitor alone.
+Your doctor has prescribed Baripril Diu to treat hypertension (high blood pressure) because it is not adequately controlled with enalapril or an ACE inhibitor alone.

 Do not takeBaripril Diu

-Warning and precautions
+Warnings and precautions

-Consult your doctor or pharmacist before starting to take Baripril Diu.
+Consult your doctor or pharmacist before starting to take Baripril Diu

 See also the information under the heading "Do not take Baripril Diu tablets".

-Before undergoing surgery or anesthesia (even at the dentist's office), inform your doctor or dentist that you are taking Baripril Diu, as you may experience a sudden drop in blood pressure due to the anesthesia.
+Before undergoing surgery or anesthesia (even at the dentist's office), inform your doctor or dentist that you are taking Baripril Diu, as you may experience a sudden drop in blood pressure due to anesthesia.

-Baripril Diu with other medications
+Taking Baripril Diu withother medications

-Baripril Diu with food, drinks, and alcohol
+Taking Baripril Diu with food, drinks, and alcohol

 Baripril Diu can be taken before or after meals.